 The validation phase can only be reached once you have achieved product/market fit.
 Expanding without being sure of market fit will deplete your resources fast.

 - Returning Visitors: The percentage of users who return to your site after their first visit.
 This means these visitors have become customers because they like your products.
-20% and above is a good indicator of this.
+Again, 20% and above is a good indicator of this.

-- Time on site: If your visitors are spending a long time on your site, it means they’re enjoying their experience and have found something they like.
+- Time on site: If your visitors are spending a long time on your site, they’re enjoying their experience and have found something they like.
 If people stay for more than two minutes, that’s good news for you.

 - Bounce rate: This is correlated with the metric above.
-If people only see your landing page (or any other single page) and leave, then your site needs improvement.
+If people only see your landing page (or any other single page) and leave, your site needs improvement.